QuentinRa/blog.quentinra.dev/cyber/os/linux/index.md

 * [gtfobins](https://gtfobins.github.io/) (7.4k ⭐): a reference to find ways to exploit a command with misconfigured permissions.
 * [gtfo](https://github.com/t0thkr1s/gtfo) (96 ⭐): a python script to browse locally, a most-likely, outdated, version of gtfobins.

-There are many scripts checking if there are "common" files, testing commands... in order to look for information that would be useful for you to reach a higher level of privilege.
+There are many scripts **automated scripts** that will investigate usual places, services, files... that you may want to look at.
+You will still have to understand the output, dig into it...

 * [linPEAS](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS) (10.4k ⭐): a script shell
 * [LinEnum](https://github.com/rebootuser/LinEnum) (5.4k ⭐): a script shell